mos9527/Foundation/DOCS.md

 ---
 A comprehensive Examples section is provided below for quickstarts and reference.

-You can also check out the @ref ModelViewer application for an advanced usage of the framework.
+You can also check out the @ref Editor application for an advanced usage of the framework.

 Examples
 ---